 Sample Osaka’s Best Street Food

-A trip to Universal Studios Osaka is certainly among the things to do in Osaka with family, though there are other activities might prefer, particularly if you have kids too young for the thrill rides of the theme park.
-Small children, to be sure, love seeing the undersea creatures on display at award-winning Kaiyukan and the dramatic view from the nearby Tempozan Giant Ferris Wheel, which is quite high but also moves rather slowly.
+I’ll be honest: Universal Studios Japan, is in my opinion, a hot mess—a disaster, even—in spite of being arguably one of the most popular things to do in Osaka with family.
+However, you can still head to that part of Osaka (the port, generally speaking), whether or not you’re traveling with family.
+Both big adults and small children, to be sure, love seeing the undersea creatures on display at award-winning Kaiyukan and the dramatic view from the nearby Tempozan Giant Ferris Wheel, which is quite high but also moves rather slowly.

 Stroll Amid Neon-Bathed Landscapes

 Looks aren’t everything, but Osaka is serving up plenty of them!
 In particular, I love walking along the aforementioned Dotonbori pedestrian street (and the nearby canal—make sure to say “Konbanwa” to the Glico Man!) and in Shinsekai at night time.
 While Osaka’s neon lined streets and alleyways don’t get nearly as much love or attention as their counterparts in Tokyo, they’re at least as worthy of acclaim, in my book.